Adult Swim: 2019–present

 In December 2019, Mike Lazzo retired from the company, which was announced by a bumper that aired on Adult Swim that month.
 On April 29, 2020, Michael Ouweleen, previously the chief marketing officer of Cartoon Network, Adult Swim, and Boomerang and the co-creator of Harvey Birdman: Attorney at Law, was named the President of Adult Swim, a new position that gives Ouweleen responsibility for all aspects of Adult Swim and its properties.
 Adult Swim faced layoffs in November 2020, resulting in the closing of Pocket Mortys developer Big Pixel Studios and the cancellation of all of Adult Swim's online live-stream series.
 Keith Crofford retired from the company in December 2020, which was celebrated with two bumpers featuring Meatwad from Aqua Teen Hunger Force and Seth Green and Matthew Senreich from Robot Chicken.
 On April 23, 2021, WarnerMedia announced that HBO Max's adult animation development team would merge with Adult Swim, under the leadership of Suzanna Makkos.

 Family Guy left Adult Swim on September 18, 2021, after an 18-year long run.
 The block noted the occasion with a special bumper featuring various Adult Swim characters waving goodbye to the Griffin family.
 From October 18, 2021, onward, Adult Swim began airing certain programs in a compressed format, speeding up programs to accommodate additional time slots for advertising sales and airing credits in a split-screen format, similar to TBS; the split-screen credits tactic ceased in 2024.
 The network reacquired the rights to King of the Hill and Futurama on November 22, 2021, and December 27, 2021, respectively, with both shows continuing to air on FXX and, in Futurama's case, Comedy Central.

 In May 2022, following WarnerMedia's divestment by AT&T and merger with Discovery Inc. to form Warner Bros.
 Discovery, the Warner Bros.
 Global Kids, Young Adults, and Classics division was dissolved.
-Adult Swim was moved under Warner Bros.
-Discovery Networks, while Williams Street moved under Warner Bros.
-Television.
-Ouweleen still oversees both units, while also gaining oversight to Cartoon Network, Boomerang, and Discovery Family.
 Several Adult Swim shows, including Tigtone, and Lazor Wulf, were removed from Adult Swim's website and HBO Max that year as a part of massive cost-cutting moves at WBD.
 Some other series, like Final Space, were written off as a loss for tax purposes and removed from digital stores.
 On January 24, 2023, Adult Swim announced that it had ended its connection with Rick and Morty co-creator Justin Roiland after he was charged with felony domestic abuse.
 Show production continued, with Ian Cardoni and Harry Belden cast as Rick and Morty, respectively.